You are here

 - other stakeholders.

-This will help us to make a decision on who needs to be on the inspection team, which areas we need to focus on and the concerns we need to look at.
+This helps us to make a decision about who needs to be on the inspection team, which areas we need to focus on and the concerns we need to look at.

-When inspecting the service, we will use different methods to gather evidence on whether it is meeting the five areas above.
+When inspecting the service, we use different methods to gather evidence on whether it is safe, effective, caring, responsive to people's needs and well-led.

-- speaking with people who use services, as well as their carers and advocates.
+- speaking to people who use services, as well as their carers and advocates.

 - holding focus groups with staff and people who use services.